 Register your pet

-Dog - Desexed (by relevant age eligible pensioner) $26
+Dog - Desexed (by relevant age - before 6 months and owned by eligible pensioner) $27.

-Cat - Desexed (by relevant age) - eligible pensioner $26
+Cat - Desexed (by relevant age and owned by an eligible pensioner) $27.

 *To claim reduced fees, you must show your desexing certificate, pensioner card or breeder card when registering.